bkozora/ansible-aws-stack/README.md

-# AWS Provisioned nginx Web Stack Using Ansible and CloudFormation
+# DevOps Code Challenge - AWS VPC Stack Configured Using Ansible and CloudFormation

 The following Ansible playbook will deploy a self contained environment to run a simple nginx web server running on AWS.
 A brief rundown of some of the nuts and bolts: